 Best Places to Photograph the Golden Gate Bridge

 Presidio Park is essentially on the opposite side of the bay from Battery Spencer.
 The views are fairly similar except for the fact that you have a nice green backdrop to the images of the Golden Gate Bridge from here rather than the city light as is the case from the other side.
 I actually preferred photographing this side to Battery Spencer because there were far more compositions available for photos here.
 There were nice rocks down on the beaches below, you could shoot straight onto the bridge, and I even found a couple giant Cedar trees that I used to frame the bridge within.
-Here are a couple of images I took from Presidio Park:
+I think it’s a unique image, and that’s hard to do in San Francisco.
+So, I’m proud of it.

 Other places to Shoot the Bridge